vgorloff/mc-blog/blog-posts/swiftui-in-auv3/index.md

    }
 ```

-Now we have plug-in with visual feedback whcih shows VU level of incoming signal!
+Finally we have a plug-in with visual feedback, which shows volume level of incoming signal.

 ![](./03-plugin-with-vu-in-juce.png)

-Happy coding!
+Happy coding! 🙃